 This apt command removes all the unnecessary packages that are not required anymore.
 This includes the older Linux kernel versions.
 In fact, this command is one of the best ways to make free space on Ubuntu.

-Method 2: Remove old kernels using Software Center [Not Recommended]
+Method 2: Remove old kernels using Software Update

-I hope this quick tip helped you in removing old kernels from Ubuntu.
-If you have questions or suggestions, do let me know in the comments.
+I hope the article clears the air on the topic.
+If you have questions or suggestions, let me know in the comments.